benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 layout: default
 title: "The small web is beautiful"
 permalink: /writings/the-small-web-is-beautiful/
-description: A vision for "the small web", small software, and small architectures.
+description: A vision for the "small web", small software, and small architectures.
 ---
 <h1>{{ page.title }}</h1>
 <p class="subtitle">March 2021</p>

 > Summary: I believe that small websites are compelling aesthetically, but are also important to help us resist selling our souls to large tech companies.
-In this essay I present a vision for "the small web" as well as the small software and architectures that power it.
+In this essay I present a vision for the "small web" as well as the small software and architectures that power it.
 Also, a bonus rant about microservices.
 >
 > **Go to:** [Software](#small-software) \| [Web](#small-websites) \| [Server-side](#emphasize-server-side-not-javascript) \| [Static sites](#static-sites-and-site-generators) \| [Dependencies](#fewer-dependencies) \| [Analytics](#small-analytics) \| [Microservices](#small-architectures-not-microservices)